-Security Practices at Moesif
+Security Program at Moesif

 Management API tokens are also signed using the HMAC SHA-256 algorithm and can be limited to specific resource scopes and can have a specified token expiration date.
 Please follow the principle of least privilege and add only the minimum scopes that you need for the access token.
 If you need a short lived token to perform certain maintenance tasks, create a token that expires in hours or days.

 Moesif creates unique keys for each use case.
 Those keys are not reused for unrelated purposes.

 The Collection API, Management API, and moesif.com web portal all use SSL using Transport Layer Security (TLS) 1.2 or higher and the latest SHA-256 algorithm for encrypting all network traffic.
 Moesif's SSL implementation received an "A+" on Qualsys' SSL Labs.
 All of our open source SDKs and agents are configured to use HTTPS.
 The moesif.com domain also has HSTS enabled.

 Moesif encrypts customer data while at rest of both production data and backups using 256-bit AES encryption with encryption keys stored in Azure Key Vault.
 Data is stored only in the cloud in ISO/IEC 27001 and ISO/IEC 27017 compliant data centers in Microsoft Azure which further provides fault-tolerance and strong access control to physical machines.
 However, we don't simply rely on Azure for security and implement our own access control.

 To keep sensitive data private to your organization, Moesif provides client-side encryption via the secure proxy appliance for enterprise customers which enables zero-knowledge security with customer-managed encryption key.